jmandel/cms-rfi-collab/index.md

 # Guiding Principles

 ### Patient Primacy and Empowerment | `principle_patient_primacy`
 The individual is a primary stakeholder.
-All systems, regulations, and network designs must support the indivudial's right to easily access, understand, correct, control, and use their complete health data, free of charge.
+All systems, regulations, and network designs must support the individual's right to easily access, understand, correct, control, and use their complete health data, free of charge.

 ### Comprehensive and Performant Data Access | `principle_comprehensive_performant_data_access`
 All authorized users and their designated tools and applications must have pervasive, timely, and efficient access to both standardized data (e.g., USCDI via individual and bulk FHIR APIs) and to complete, computable Electronic Health Information (EHI via API) as a foundational backstop.
 Usability and performance of these access methods are paramount.

 ### Open Innovation and Individual Participation | `principle_open_innovation_individual_participation`
 The ecosystem must actively support innovation from all sources, including individual patients developing or choosing their own tools to access and manage their own data.
 Barriers to entry for good-faith individual participation must be eliminated, ensuring pathways that do not require commercial-grade registration for individuals developing tools and applications for their own use.

- (TODO: Note that with currrent and near-future AI, the ability for individuals to "scratch their own itch" in this way is rapidly growing, and our data access frameworks must antiicpate and support this.)
+Our data access frameworks must anticipate and support the rapidly growing ability for individuals to "scratch their own itch," especially as current and near-future AI enables new forms of personal tool development.

 ### Transparent and Accountable Networks with Federal Oversight | `principle_tefca_oversight_accountability`
-National-scale exchange frameworks like TEFCA, and their participating entities (like QHINs and health systems), must evolve under federal guidance to ensure individual transparency (e.g., clear pathways for indivudals to access network audit logs revealing usage of their own data) and granular control (e.g., consent, opt-out).
+National-scale exchange frameworks like TEFCA, and their participating entities (like QHINs and health systems), must evolve under federal guidance to ensure individual transparency (e.g., clear pathways for individuals to access network audit logs revealing usage of their own data) and granular control (e.g., consent, opt-out).
 The Federal government should actively steer TEFCA's evolution to incorporate these as core, non-negotiable design tenets.

 ### Fostering Competition Through Open and Fair Market Foundations | `principle_market_competition_foundations`